 Processing

-The merge entries are used while processing glyphs in a glyph run to determine which sequences of glyphs require merging before antialias filtering is performed.
+The merge entries are used while processing glyphs in a glyph run to determine which sequences of glyphs require merging before antialiasing filtering is performed.
 The following description is given in a way that is generic with regard to visual order.
 So, for instance “the Merge flag” refers to the MergeLTR flag if the visual order is LTR, or to the MergeRTL flag if the visual order is RTL.

 In the following description, a merge group is a sequence of one or more glyphs that are processed as a unit.
 In addition to the glyph sequence, a merge group has a boolean mergeRequired property that is set by default to false.
 The group also has a mergeClass property, that is set as described below.